headforwards-spd/headforwards-website/src/pages/info-pages/five-of-the-latest-trends-in-agile.md

     isTwoColumns: false
     content:
       - type: markdown-component
-        text: >-
-          It is now nearly two decades since the launch of The Agile Manifesto, yet Agile continues to grow in importance as it is embraced by more and more organisations.
+        text: "It is now nearly two decades since the launch of The Agile Manifesto, yet Agile continues to grow in importance as it is embraced by more and more organisations. \

-          For the very first time in 2020 the Project Management Institute (which is regarded as the global leader in project management training) announced that it was introducing familiarity with Agile concepts as part of the necessary skillset for their Project Management Professional (PMP) Certification – a reminder of the extent to which Agile is now at the heart of mainstream project management thinking.
+          For the very first time in 2020 the Project Management Institute (which is regarded as the global leader in project management training) announced that it was introducing familiarity with Agile concepts as part of the necessary skillset for their Project Management Professional (PMP) Certification – a reminder of the extent to which Agile is now at the heart of mainstream project management thinking.\

-          Agile is here to stay – but Agile development continues to evolve as companies explore new and better ways of working.
+          Agile is here to stay – but Agile development continues to evolve as companies explore new and better ways of working. \

           Check out some of the current trends we are seeing in the industry, which will shape and define Agile into 2021 and beyond.

-      - type: markdown-component
-        text: "## 1.
-Scrum at Scale\
+          ## 1. Scrum at Scale\

           Extending Agile from individual Scrum teams to large scale